 - Modernize the eligibility requirements for Ontario Works to further empower recipients to find and maintain meaningful work.
-End the claw back of employment earnings that create a disincentive to work. - 1.
-Ensure that social assistance programs are responsive to the needs of people with mental health and addictions-related disabilities - 2.
-Immediately increase Ontario Disability Support Payment and Ontario Works payments toward rates that match the low income measure. - 3.
+End the claw back of employment earnings that create a disincentive to work. - Ensure that social assistance programs are responsive to the needs of people with mental health and addictions-related disabilities (2) Immediately increase Ontario Disability Support Payment and Ontario Works payments toward rates that match the low income measure. - 2.
+Not found yet. - 3.
 Not found yet.